 If you are interested in applying for admission to the Department of Microbiology

-and Immunology, the requirements for admission and the details of the application
+and Cell Biology, the requirements for admission and the details of the application

 procedure are outlined in section III.B. of the Graduate Student Handbook.
 The Handbook is in Acrobat .pdf format.
 If you need a copy of Adobe Acrobat reader,